projectcapsule/capsule-proxy/docs/standalone.md

 _Nota Bene_: once your `ID_TOKEN` expires, the `kubectl` OIDC Authenticator will attempt to refresh automatically your `ID_TOKEN` using the `REFRESH_TOKEN`, the `OIDC_CLIENT_ID` and the `OIDC_CLIENT_SECRET` storing the new values for the `REFRESH_TOKEN` and `ID_TOKEN` in your `kubeconfig` file.

-Make sure to use a CA certificate for the Keycloak Identity Provider in your `kubeconfig` file, otherwise you'll not able to refresh the tokens.

-Once the `REFRESH_TOKEN` is expired, you will get an error, and you will need to refresh tokens manually.
+In case the OIDC uses a self signed CA certificate, make sure to specify it with the `idp-certificate-authority` option in your `kubeconfig` file, otherwise you'll not able to refresh the tokens.
+Once the `REFRESH_TOKEN` is expired, you will need to refresh tokens manually.

+## RBAC
+The service account used for `capsule-ns-filter` needs to have `cluster-admin` permissions.

-### Configuring client-only dashboards
+## Configuring client-only dashboards
 If you're using a client-only dashboard, for example [Lens](https://k8slens.dev/), the `capsule-ns-filter` can be used as in the previous `kubectl` example since Lens just needs for a `kubeconfig` file.
 Assuming to use a `kubeconfig` file containing a valid OIDC token released for the `alice` user, you can access the cluster with Lens dashboard and see only namespaces belonging to the Alice's tenants.

 For web based dashboards, like the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), the `capsule-ns-filter` can be deployed as [sidecar](sidecar.md) container in the backend side of the dashboard.